Who Profits From Recycling

 So, Mexican scavengers can achieve relatively high incomes by recovering waste materials in the US.
 However, access to this “rich” garbage is restricted, and not everyone can gather recyclables in US border towns because Mexicans wishing to cross the border need a US visa, which is very hard to get for low-income individuals.

 There are three types of scavenging activities carried out by Mexicans in the US:

-Scavenging for self-consumption — In this type of activity, individuals salvage items from the waste stream to satisfy their own needs.
-They recover food with expired consume-by dates, but still in edible condition, from US shopping centres and grocery stores.
-They also roam US residential neighbourhoods, looking for discarded furniture, appliances, clothing or any other item that can be reused or repaired.
+They also roam US residential neighborhoods, looking for discarded furniture, appliances, clothing or any other item that can be reused or repaired.

 Cardboard and aluminium

 Retailing generates a lot of cardboard.
 The discarded cardboard is clean and the cartoneros never come in contact with mixed wastes while collecting it.
 They simply pick it up, load it onto their vehicles, transport it across the border and sell it in Mexico for recycling.